yuxuanliao/PACCS/README.md

 # PACCS

 This is the code repo for the paper *Accurate and Rational Collision Cross Section Prediction using Voxel Projected Area and Deep Learning*.
-We developed a method named Projected Area-based CCS prediction method (PACCS), and a [dataset]…… including 8196 CCS values for three different ion adducts ([M+H]+, [M+Na]+ and [M-H]-).
+We developed a method named Projected Area-based CCS prediction method (PACCS), and a [dataset](data/the_curated_dataset.csv) including 8196 CCS values for three different ion adducts ([M+H]+, [M+Na]+ and [M-H]-).
 For each molecule, there are "SMILES", "Adduct", "ECCS", "grid_PA", "MW" and predicted CCS values of three adduct ion types.

 ### Package required:
 We recommend to use [conda](https://conda.io/docs/user-guide/install/download.html) and [pip](https://pypi.org/project/pip/).